owid/chartbook/README.md

 # Chartbook of Economic Inequality

+The data and metadata for each country are hosted on public Google Sheets documents, which can be accessed [here](https://docs.google.com/spreadsheets/d/1jLNfP3iuteUJrH0zS9qWONskyKh9pFcl1hKSlgEc-I8/edit#gid=1578718062).

 Instructions on how to set up a local server to see the charts (we assume that you have Python installed on your machine)

 Clone the repository into current working directory